kevinrodrigues/Breaking-Bad-Cast-in-css/README.md

 # Breaking Bad Characters made with css.

-Love the TV show that much that I decided to created some of the main characters from the hit show "Breaking Bad" using just css.
+Love the TV show that much that I decided to spend sometime creating some of the main characters using just css.
+Pretty simple css really.